UnscriptedVN/candella/docs/02-celeste-shell.md

 ## Using Celeste Shell

 There are two major components to Celeste Shell: the top bar and the launcher on the left-hand side of the screen.
 In the top bar, you can view the currently-running application's name, the current user, the time, and a few status indicators for settings and exiting the desktop.
 The launcher on the left displays favorite apps and provides the main entry point to access all apps.
+Users can search for a specific app in the drawer by name or its identifier.

 ![Celeste Shell drawer](./images/celeste/drawer.png)